LifeIsADeflatingVest/sonnetMixer/README.md

-This is a this Shakespearean sonnet mixer that shuffles random lines from Shakespeare's sonnets.
+This is a Shakespearean sonnet mixer that shuffles random lines from Shakespeare's sonnets.
 For more information, see the [relevant page on my Blog](https://blog.homeforfiction.com/2020/01/13/javascript-shakespearean-sonnet-mixer/)